Aquatics

 BHCC_pool-glamour.jpg

-The City of Menlo Park's two swim centers, Belle Haven Pool and Burgess Pool are operated by local partner Menlo Swim and Sport under contract with the City.
-Visit the Menlo Swim and Sport website to learn more about aquatic programs, including pool schedules, recreational swim, lap swim, masters, swim lessons, youth teams, swim camps, and entry fees.
+The City of Menlo Park's two swim centers, Belle Haven Pool and Burgess Pool, are operated by local partner Menlo Swim and Sport under contract with the City.
+Visit Menlo Swim and Sport to enroll in swim lessons, to sign up for spring or summer camps, or to learn more about aquatic programs, pool schedules, recreational swim, lap swim, swim for seniors, masters, youth teams, and rates.

 Menlo Swim and Sport website